GlobalSign Blog

 Now that you have enabled strong identity in your gateway device, you need to think about having strong identity for the devices and sensors in the field.
 Because some of these are likely unable to connect to the internet, provisioning identity through a Certificate Management Service without a Gateway will be difficult.

-Instead, we can use the gateway as a trusted security mechanism to secure anything that is connected to the gateway (on the intranet).
-The gateway acts as a proxy between the platform (CA Services) and the devices in the field.
+Instead, we can use the gateway as a trusted security mechanism to secure anything that is connected to the gateway.
+The gateway acts as a proxy between the CA Services and the devices in the field.
 As with the device itself you would expect this to happen using the standard PKI infrastructure, that is, an X.509 certificate through a private hierarchy.

 Now the gateway and devices are secure and therefore all the communication in your intranet is secure.
 So you have security, confidentiality and authentication, allowing your IoT ecosystem to be end-to-end secured using a PKI infrastructure.